-The deadline for applications is December 31st, 2017.
+The deadline for applications is December 31st, 2018.

-To be eligible to apply for a tax rebate, tax deferral, or deferral of local improvement charges, the application form must be completed in full and sent with proof of household income before the deadline of December 31st, 2017.
+To be eligible to apply for a tax rebate, tax deferral, or deferral of local improvement charges, the application form must be completed in full and sent with proof of household income before the deadline of December 31st, 2018.

-The municipality uses last year's gross household income (before deductions) and this year's tax bill to calculate eligibility.
-The gross household income-the earnings of all people living on the premises aged 18 or over - cannot exceed \$33,000.
+The municipality uses last year's gross household income (before deductions found on line 150 and/or proof of net world income) and this year's tax bill to calculate eligibility.
+The gross household income-the earnings of all people living on the premises aged 18 or over-cannot exceed \$33,000.